-Study towards a doctorate degree in nursing, midwifery or professional health services on the only course of its kind in Scotland.
+Study towards a doctorate degree in nursing, midwifery or professional health studies on the only course of its kind in Scotland.

 - Award Doctorate

 - Duration Doctorate full-time: 36 months, Doctorate part-time: 48 to 96 months

 - Mode of study Part-time, Full-time, Campus based, Stand-alone modules

 Our Clinical Doctorate is the only one of its kind in Scotland, tailored to the needs of nurses, midwives and allied health professionals.
 The course is practice-focused and has been designed to prepare you for leadership roles in the healthcare sector.

 If you’re passionate about improving patient care, whilst retaining a clinical focus, this course is designed for you.
 You’ll join professionals from a range of disciplines for on-campus and online study, benefitting not only from the extensive knowledge of the Clinical Doctorate team, but also from each other’s experiences.
 As a qualified Doctor of Nursing, Midwifery or Professional Health Studies you’ll have the highest level of academic qualification available within your specialism – placing you at the forefront of your profession as a recognised, highly employable expert.

 Healthcare professionals on the course could include: nurses, midwives, dieticians, occupational therapists, physiotherapists, paramedics, speech and language therapists, podiatrists, sport psychologists and genetic counsellors.

 Our Clinical Doctorate course aims to develop you as a clinically focussed senior Nurse, Midwife or Allied Health Professional and put you at the cutting edge of clinical research and practice in your field.
 Working autonomously, you’ll be able to design and execute research that deals with problems and issues in practice, as well as applying integrated approaches to the evaluation of new and complex ideas and information.

 - tackle complex ideas and challenge established modes of thinking